 Intelligent Transportation Systems (ITS)

 Intelligent Transportation Systems (ITS) includes fields of research related to analyzing the impact of communication devices and infrastructure on the transportation system.
-To this aim, the SIG addresses fields including, but not limited to, dynamic traffic assignment, traffic flow, the impact of uncertainty and information on traffic systems, real-time optimization, and relevant variations of routing algorithms (dynamic, stochastic, online, etc).
+To this aim, the SIG addresses fields including, but not limited to, dynamic traffic assignment, traffic flow, the impact of uncertainty and information on traffic systems, real-time optimization, routing algorithms (dynamic, stochastic, online, etc.), transportation operations and management with Connected and Automated Vehicles, and analyses of transportation data collected from new sensing technologies.

 The Air Transportation SIG promotes the exchange of ideas, research, and accomplishments in aviation.
 We focus in areas including, but not limited to, the planning and operation of airports and airline companies, air traffic control, financial, economic and policy analysis, human factors, and the future of aviation.